This post may feature affiliate links. Please read our disclosure policy.

 Need we go on?

-So what's in this peanut butter recipe?
-Literally peanuts.
-Didn't you know that already?
-But, we'll also share a few customization's for you to try.
+So what’s in this peanut butter recipe?
+Just peanuts and salt!
+But, we’ll also share a few customizations for you to try.

 If you’re vegan, gluten-free, or keto look no further.
 We got you!

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.